TN 99 (03-25)

 Divide the annual or quarterly wage amount by the number of alleged work months to calculate the monthly wage amounts for the alleged work months.
 When determining whether to average either quarterly or yearly earnings, give preference to the quarterly earnings.

-If it appears that the wages belong to someone other than the individual or deemor (e.g., the name shown on the NHDH query is different), do not post the wages to the record.
+If it appears that the wages belong to someone other than the individual worker or deemor (e.g., the name shown on the NHDH query is different), do not post the wages to the record.

 For instructions on handling potentially erroneous or duplicate earnings postings on SSA earnings records, see RS 01404.140.